chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 Across Germany, more than 1,200 scientific collections preserve and provide access to valuable research materials — from zoology and mineralogy to botany, archaeology, and game studies, and more.

-They constitute a vital foundation for...
+These scientific collections constitute a vital foundation for...

 * research-based knowledge production,
 * disciplinary development,